EricZinda/Perplexity/docs/nonlogicalquerydesign.md

     By the time we get to "have_v" we need to know if the user actually asked for a specific table or "a table" which can't be determined by just looking at the atom
         Is this really true?
         I think really we just need to know if there is an inscope concept that is being referred to or not

+"Do you have steaks?" --> implied request if something is on the menu

 Design:
     If this is a "computer have x?" pattern: